 Lost in Translation: How Bureaucratic Hierarchies & Networks Limit Presidential Control over Distributive Policymaking in U.S. Federal Agencies

 Scholarship on the politics of distribution have uncovered how presidents deliver benefits strategically through federal agencies.
 While interagency differences are incorporated into the distribution literature, intra-agency hierarchy is not considered.
 Instead, an assumption of uniform control by the president exists, without considering the impacts of organizational hierarchy and the limitations of presidential influence within individual agencies.
 As the government has grown, the president faces challenges to oversee agencies that have expanded beyond traditional means of control.
 This work explores vertical insulation in agencies, while considering the effects of politicization and relationships between appointees and career executives (Resh, 2015), arguing that presidential influence is most potent at the top of the hierarchy, and weakest at the bottom.
 Presidential preferences are explored using campaign contributions by federal contractors to the president and their influence over contracting awards from offices within agencies.
 The contracting data represents all contracts awarded by federal agencies from 2001 through 2016.
 This work aims to show that presidential influence within federal agencies is not uniform, and instead is conditional on organizational hierarchy.
 Furthermore, this is the first study to apply a hierarchical framework to understand how decisions are made differently within offices in agencies, rather than treating agencies as homogeneous entities.
-The findings confirm the hypothesis that donations by government contractors yield larger contractors in the highest levels of government, but they do not receive advantages offices deeper in the organizational hierarchy.
+The findings confirm the hypothesis that donations by government contractors yield larger contractors in the highest levels of government, but they do not receive the same advantages offices deeper in the organizational hierarchy.

 The Administrative Foundations of Executive Particularism: How Institutional Arrangements Shape the Allocation of U.S. Federal Grants (with George Krause)